To describe the spatial distribution of points in space, it is essential to consider the various factors that may influence the point pattern:

 \[d_i = \text{min}_{j \ne i}\Vert x_i-x_j\Vert\]

-The empirical distribution of the nearest neighbour distances depends on the geometry of the window \(W\) as well as on the characteristics of the point process \(X\).
+The empirical distribution of the nearest neighbor distances depends on the geometry of the window \(W\) as well as on the characteristics of the point process \(X\).
 Hence, corrections for edge effects are warranted.

 The \(G\) function